ChrisChan1117/Zeroslope-Microservice-GO/readme.md

 ## Technologies
 Here is a list of the technologies used in this project:
+* We use GLIDE for package management.
+* We use SWAG for swagger generation.
+* We use DLV for Debugging in VSCODE
 * We use GIN for http routing.
 * We use VEGETA for load testing.
 * We use GORM for our ORM layer.